 Third, growth spurts lead to poorly-fitting shoes.

 We have all heard the term “growing like a weed,” but many people do not fully understand this saying until they see how quickly their child can grow overnight.
 It might seem like your child is growing faster than you can buy new shoes.
 When their shoes become too tight, they magnify friction against the skin—quickly leading to blisters.
+Young children’s feet are particularly susceptible, enough that blisters on toddlers' feet from shoes are fairly common.

 Conversely, many parents understandably choose the next shoe size up when shopping for children.
 This helps avoid paying for shoes that their child will quickly outgrow.
 However, loose-fitting shoes create constant movement and friction against the skin.